exponentis/openai-assistants-api-integration/README.md

-# OpenAI Assistants API Integration toolkit
+# Future-ready OpenAI Assistants API Integration Toolkit

 This is a pilot toolkit for a well-designed, resilient Python-based integration with OpenAI's Assistants API, built to withstand the fast-evolving AI technology landscape.
 The deisgn can be used for other similar API integrations as well.